How Confidence Can Help You Nail That Listing Presentation

 Show yourself a hyperlocal expert.

 Know the area and neighborhood of the homeowner very well.
-Do some additional prep work: Drive through the neighborhood and surrounding area in advance and study every photo you find on the MLS for that area, she suggests.
+Do some additional prep work: Drive through the neighborhood and surrounding area in advance and study every photo you find on the MLS for that area, he suggests.
 “Sellers expect you to know the neighborhood.
-It will help you earn their trust and show them you’re prepared,” Eller writes.
+It will help you earn their trust and show them you’re prepared,” Ellers writes.

 Show off your marketing chops.

 Come to listing appointments with a custom marketing plan for the home and outline what you will do to sell it.
 Beyond a comparative market analysis, bring photography examples of past listings or postcards.
-Eller also brings a 79-point outline to her listing presentations.
-She will bring recommendations from past clients that help give the sellers confidence and show off her “proofs of sale.”
-She also brings either digital or printed content that advertises her recent sales in an area.
+Ellers also brings a 79-point outline to his listing presentations.
+He will bring recommendations from past clients that help give the sellers confidence and show off his “proofs of sale.”
+He also brings either digital or printed content that advertises his recent sales in an area.

-Read more of Eller’s advice on projecting confidence in a listing appointment at Forbes.com.
+Read more of Ellers’s advice on projecting confidence in a listing appointment at Forbes.com.

 “How to Be Confident on a Listing Appointment (Even Your Very First One),” Forbes.com (May 23, 2019)